 My new neighbours

-“The million dollar question today is what lesson is the universe, in the form of thousands of souls arriving to this continent, sending us and whether we will know how to accept this lesson, reject it or use it for the benefit of all of us.
+“The million dollar question today is what lesson is the universe, in the form of thousands of souls arriving to this continent, sending us and whether we will know how to learn from it, reject it or use it for the benefit of all of us.
 It is no coincidence of course that pretty much the whole world is rushing towards Europe.
 We could talk for hours on end how this exodus is organized, what manipulations are we witnessing on the ground and what hardships people who are coming are subjected to.

 We could talk even more of global causes such as the heritage of colonialism, the theft of natural resources, the exploitation of cheap labor, corruption and unequal trade relations and policies that ensure that these causes are not disappearing but are persisting and even increasing.
 However, what I find most interesting at this point, is the challenge of whether we will be able to make the leap and accept the fact that the world will never be the same.
 Everything that had been happening in recent years in the streets and in our minds seems to have only been an overture to a symphony of many instruments which we must learn how to tune, or it will remain out of tune as long as we finally become, from permanent listening, completely deaf .

 The ways people respond to the question about the admission of refugees to Europe differ: from most ordinary sentiment, such as “I will feed you and then stay away!”, to an enthusiastic insistence on the acceptance of all, in the manner of “No borders” movement.
-Of course, if we look at the legal side of entry and treatment of refugees, European response is completely improvised and sometimes calls upon one law, sometimes upon the other, and lately to no law at all and is just simply humanitarian…
+Of course, if we look at the legal side of entry and treatment of refugees, European response is completely improvised and sometimes invokes one law, sometimes the other, and lately just fence and pushback law …